oracle-devrel/oci-devops-examples/oci-deployment-examples/oci-devops-instance-env-dynamic-update/README.md

 ![](images/oci-query-shape.png)

-- You may also use various other parameters of instanes like `definedTags`, `lifecycleState`,
+- You may also use various other parameters of instances like `definedTags`, `lifecycleState`,

 #### Operators supports